 Therefore, the temperature in schools and hospitals are inhumane: about 15 degrees inside classrooms and 10 degrees in the hallways.
 Kids are going to school with blankets and they’ll soon start getting sick.
 Fast.
 It will be ugly.

-What to do not to freeze if you come here
+What to do not to freeze if you come to Romania

 Although most cities are aware of the problem and are trying to find a solution (with some cities having already found one and working to implement it), if you decide to move to Romania or visit during the winter, it would be best to make sure that you will have no trouble heating your room.